 It all comes down to the product you’re using and the surface you’re working on.
 For example, a coat of Johnstone’s Flortred is touch day within 4 hours on average, while the likes of Blackfriar Polyurethane Floor Paint recommend 16 hours between recoats.

 When working on floors, it is best to err on the side of caution and take a “coat a day” approach for best results.

 Any product you see in this section with a colour wheel beside it highlights that it can be pre-mixed to a specific finish (this varies by brand).
 If you are looking specifically for tinted colours on the floor, we recommend you check out Johnstone’s Flortred Tinted and Armstead Floor Paint Ready Mixed.

 What do I need to get the floor ready to paint?

 Getting a ready floor starts with a surface test.
 Depending on the surface, you’ll want to check as follows:

 - Existing hardwood floors require a simple surface test

-Once you have completed this step, begin prepping your surface for paint.
-Begin by scuffing your floor with grit paper, which can be found in our accessories section.
-Follow by vacuuming any dust and wiping the surface down, this will ensure maximum adherence for your floor paint.
-If your floor is prepped and fully dry, you should now apply your primer.
-Some trade floor paints will be self priming, but it is best to check if an extra priming layer is recommended.
-Allow this layer to completely dry then begin applying your floor paint.
+Once you have the floor ready, you can begin prepping your surface for paint by scuffing your floor with grit paper (you can get some in our accessories section).
+Follow by vacuuming dust and wiping the surface down to ensure maximum floor paint adherence.
+If your floor is prepped and fully dry, you can apply primer.
+Some trade floor paints will be self-priming, but it is best to check if a priming layer is required.
+Allow this layer to completely dry, then begin applying your floor paint.

 Items 1-16 of 31